mersadh/nuxtjs-reminder-app/README.md

    cd nextjs-reminder-app
    ````

-2. **(Optional) Create .env File**:

-    If you have secrets like WEATHER_API_KEY, create a file named .env in the root directory:
+2. **Build and Run the Application**:

     ```bash
-    WEATHER_API_KEY=YOUR_API_KEY_HERE
-    MONGO_URI=mongodb://mongo:27017/reminderdb
-    ````
-    Make sure your docker-compose.yml or application code references these environment variables.

-3. **Build and Run the Application**:

-    ```bash
     docker-compose up --build
     ```

    - This command will:
-     1. Pull the mongo:7 image for the database.
-     2. Build the Docker image for the Next.js (or Nuxt/Nest) app from your local files.
+     1. Build the Docker image for the Next.js (or Nuxt/Nest) app from your local files.
-     3. Start both containers on a shared Docker network.
+     2. Start containers on a shared Docker network.

 4. **Access the App**:
     - Open your browser and navigate to http://localhost:3000.